How to Pay for a Private-Party Car

 What is the Best Place to Buy a Car from a Private Seller?

 PrivateAuto is the world’s only transactional automotive marketplace that provides the infrastructure and tools to transact securely.
-Other so-called “marketplaces” are actually just “meetingplaces”; they connect a buyer and a seller, but don’t support the transaction.
+Other so-called “marketplaces” are just “meetingplaces”; they connect a buyer and a seller, but don’t support the transaction.

 PrivateAuto is far and above the best car-buying app, but what if you don’t find the car you want?
 Maybe your perfect vehicle is listed on Craigslist, Facebook Marketplace, or CarGurus.